Well I made that last minute decision and went to Kafountine in the Cassamance,

 some wonderful reviews in Google Maps and Trip Advisor

-plenty of local visitors and friends.
+we still have plenty of local visitors and friends.